cv3/api-examples/02-hmac-postman-testing/README.md

 ## Configuration

-This collection requires the following Globals to be set in Postman's active environment:
+This collection requires the following Globals to be set in Postman:

 - REST_KEY
 - REST_SECRET